DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-06_using-revit-alongside-GD-For-Revit/03-06-07_accesing-refinery-directly-from-revit.md

 <img src="../../assets/hello/accessrefinery2.png"/>

 3. You will notice that examples of workflows previously created appear in this window.
 By default, Generative Design launches with a number of sample workflows.
+You can add personalized workflows via Dynamo, and those workflows will be available in this window.
 To proceed, select a workflow you want to try.

 <img src="../../assets/hello/accessrefinery3.png"/>